Victoria Anne Wassell Graham

 Victoria Anne Wassell Graham née Smith (born 1950), is a British botanist who worked at the Natural History Museum.

-She studied Plant taxonomy at Reading University where she obtained an M.Sc. and Ph.D.
+She studied Plant taxonomy at Reading University where she obtained an M.Sc. in Pure and Applied Plant Taxonomy (1973) and a Ph.D. with the thesis "Taxonomic studies in Justicia".

 She was born Victoria Anne Wassell Smith and married John Graham in 1978.